 Located just by Astor Place the building is close to the buzz of the Village with NYU to the west and the East Village to the east.
-Scattered retail, coffee shops and restaurants offer a variety of close-by amenities to the building.
+Scattered retail, coffee shops and restaurants offer a variety of close-by amenities to the building, including Manhattan's first Wegman's at Astor Place.
 Transportation to and from 740 Broadway should come easy with access to R, W and 6 trains at ones doorstep or a short walk to Union Square just moments away.